plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 * Value Selector: .A0
 * Time Selector: .unused
 * Time Format: LumberjackTime
-* Writable: ensure read only is checked for this parameter and click Save
+* Writable: ensure read only is checked

+Click `Save`

 The parameters should stay in the parameters table if everything was set up correctly.